General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 New Zealand citizens must have a passport that is valid for at least six months beyond the date of their arrival in Indonesia.
 A visa is not required for a non-extendable period of one month.
+Visitors are required to have half an unused visa page available as well as USD 1,000 or valid credit card.
 An extendable 30-day visa can be obtained on arrival.
 Holders of an APEC Business Travel Card endorsed 'valid for travel to IDN' may stay for up to 60 days without a visa.

 There are a number of health risks associated with travel to Indonesia and medical advice should be taken at least three weeks before departing.
 Yellow fever vaccinations are required for those coming from yellow fever areas.
 Vaccinations for hepatitis A and hepatitis B are recommended, and a typhoid vaccination may be recommended for those spending time in rural areas.
 Malaria is a year-round risk in much of Indonesia, but not in Jakarta or the tourist resorts of Java and Bali.
 The dengue fever mosquito is found throughout Indonesia and visitors should be aware of a significant increase in reported cases of dengue fever throughout the country during the rainy season.
 Outbreaks of chikungunya fever, also from mosquitoes, have occurred regularly in Indonesia in recent years.
 It is recommended that pregnant women, or women planning on becoming pregnant, should postpone their trip wherever possible, as Indonesia has recently been classed as a moderate risk zone for the Zika virus.